 - 3.1 Business income to the Environmental Education Project has suffered in recent years through the loss of pond dipping facilities which were popular with schools and generated income for the service.
-Veolia UK funded a new pond in 2015 and have now offered a grant to support the installation of dipping platforms and some science education play equipment. - 3.2 The grant offered is £55,890 out of a total project cost of £69,862; an additional £5,589 needs to be paid upfront to the Landfill Operator. - 3.3 Acceptance of the grant would include a commitment to raise the remaining funds of £13,972 for the project and the fee of £5,589 to the landfill operator totalling £19,561.
+Veolia UK funded a new pond in 2015 and have now offered a grant to support the installation of dipping platforms and some science education play equipment. - 3.2 The grant offered is £55,890 out of a total project cost of £69,862 However, to comply with the operation of the Land Fill Community Fund, the Council is required to pay 10% (£5,589) to guarantee the funding being paid; this is standard practice. - 3.3 Acceptance of the grant would include a commitment to raise the remaining funds of £13,972 for the project and the fee of £5,589 to the landfill operator (Veolia) totalling £19,561.

 - 3.4 The Environmental Education Project team are in negotiation with 3 potential funders to fill the gap between the grant award and the total cost of the project.
-The National Forest Company have indicated that they are likely to fund around 25% of the shortfall and a minimum of £2,000 and have promised a quick turnaround on the application which was submitted in December 2017. - 3.5 An application for £10,000 has been submitted to the Big Lottery 'Awards for All' fund.
-The outcome is expected shortly and other options are being explored. - 3.6 If the proposal to introduce pond dipping is approved, the Council will need to identify resources in the interim to finance the potential shortfall in order to secure the Veolia and National Forest Company support.
-Ultimately, this funding may be required in the longer-term if other funding applications are unsuccessful. - 3.7 The risk is that in doing so, the remaining Environmental Education Projects Reserve, which is generally used to supplement such projects, will be almost fully used (see Section 4, Financial Implications).
-This could then affect the sustainability of other projects from 2018-19 if other external funding is not generated. - 3.9 However, this particular project would help to improve the business generating resources of the Service.
+The National Forest Company have indicated that they are likely to fund around 25% of the shortfall or at least a minimum of £2,000.
+They have promised a quick turnaround on the application which was submitted in December 2017. - 3.5 An application for £10,000 has been submitted to the Big Lottery 'Awards for All' fund.
+The outcome is expected shortly and other options are also being explored. - 3.6 If the proposal to introduce pond dipping is approved, the Council will need to identify resources in the interim to finance the potential shortfall in order to secure the support of Veolia and the National Forest Company.
+Ultimately, these resources may be required in the longer-term if other funding applications are unsuccessful. - 3.7 The risk is that in doing so, the remaining Environmental Education Projects Reserve, which is generally used to supplement such projects, will be almost fully used (see Section 4, Financial Implications).
+This could then affect the sustainability of other projects from 2018-19 if other external funding is not generated. - 3.8 However, this particular project would help to improve the business generating resources of the Service.
 Pond dipping is expected to bring in a minimum of £3,000 per year (1 visit @£100 x 30 per year).
-This is considered to be a prudent estimate based on previous experience and recent requests for the activity. - 3.10 The Service continues to seek grant funding for other parts of the Team's work in order to cover core costs and contribute towards reserves.
-For example, there is another application pending (for the Heritage Trail) which would reduce the reliance on reserves for 2017-18 and 2018-19. - 3.11 The team have a good track record of raising the funds needed to ensure their contracts can be delivered and extended and occasionally using reserves for capital projects is a key part of that. - 3.12 Developing the business further by using reserves to create an income generating resource is considered a risk worth taking for the future of the project and this report is part of a creative strategy to resolve the on-going sustainability of project work.
+This is considered to be a prudent estimate based on previous experience and recent requests for the activity. - 3.9 The Service continues to seek grant funding for other parts of the Team's work in order to cover core costs and contribute towards reserves.
+For example, there is another application pending (for the Heritage Trail) which would reduce the reliance on reserves for 2017-18 and 2018-19. - 3.10 The team have a good track record of raising the funds needed to ensure their contracts can be delivered and extended and occasionally using reserves for capital projects is a key part of that. - 3.11 Developing the business further by using reserves to create an income generating resource is considered a risk worth taking for the future of the project and this report is part of a creative strategy to resolve the on-going sustainability of project work.